-I rented from Nautica in Santa Maria Navarrese.
+BOAT HIRE: I rented from Nautica in Santa Maria Navarrese.
 Boat hire was €80, fuel was €50 for a full tank (and here’s hoping you won’t need to pay for a rescue!)
-I’m sure on normal days, when there they don’t actually have to move from the office to help people, they are very friendly…however, neither of the ones I dealt with were friendly or seemed competent so I’d think about hiring from someone else in the port (there are other companies!)
-You can also rent boats from Arbatax and Cala Gonone.
+I’m sure on normal days when there they don’t actually have to move from the office to help people, they are very friendly!
+There are several other boat rental companies in Santa Maria Navarrese, as well as rentals in Arbatax and Cala Gonone.

 Have you ever had an experience like this when you’ve been travelling?
 I’d love to hear your tales of adventure and misadventure too so feel free to leave a comment below!